 Early Action/Early Decision Applicants

 Submit a paper FAFSA (pdf’s of the form are available at https://fafsa.ed.gov/options.htm) to the Office of Financial Aid in order to be considered for aid in addition to any merit scholarship offered upon admission.
+Oregon residents can complete the ORSAA instead of the paper FAFSA.

 The Office of Financial Aid has been notified that Sallie Mae is now offering private student loans to DACA students.
 Students must be able to provide their Employment Authorization Document and social security number to Sallie Mae.
 In addition, students will need to have a U.S. citizen or permanent resident as a co-signer.
 At this time, we are aware of just this loan for DACA students.
 However, we strongly encourage students and families to research other options that might be available.
 Our office will certify any loan that the student and family choose.